RgbTrouw/Qs-Messenger/README.md

 The source is mostly clean.
 Only the server source might be hard to follow at times, especially when it comes to the list handling.

 The client source does contain some unused objects.
-These are within the "Source/Objects" folder and are just a working, early version of the "FriendsList" object, but without the Widget component.
+These are within the "Source/Objects" folder and are just a working, early version of the "FriendsList" object, but without the "Widget" component.
 The used components are within the "Objects/Windows" folder.